Sencahe/Kanye-West-Quotes/README.md

 * Frontend should be done with Vue.js and optionally Inertia.js
 * An API route should be available to fetch a specified number of quotes random Kayne West quotes
 * An API route should be available to fetch your favorites quotes
+* An API route should be available to delete a quote from your favorites
-* The API route should be secured with a token
+* All API route should be secured with a token
-* Above features are tested with Feature tests
+* Above features are to be tested with Feature tests

 Imagine this app is going to be submitted to Kanye himself, so you implement a new extra feature to really impress him with your creativity and coding skills.
 What would that new killer feature be?
 Please implement it in the app.